Ordering a repeat prescription

 Only order the prescriptions that you need

-- please let your GP or pharmacist know if you've stop taking any of your medicines
+- please let your GP or pharmacist know if you've stopped taking any of your medicines

 - check what medicines you still have at home before re-ordering